 When it comes to gardening, bulbs are in a class all by themselves.
-Inside of the bulb is a virtual storehouse of nutrients that is ready to feed the plant under ideal conditions.
+Inside of the bulb is a virtual storehouse of nutrients ready to feed the plant under ideal conditions.
 Bulbs planted at the correct time take care of everything else on their own, bursting through the ground in a colorful display when the time is right.

 When it comes to the longevity of flowering bulbs, proper care and storage can keep them healthy for years to come.
 So how long can you keep flower bulbs and how do you know if they’re still good?
 Keep reading to learn more about flower bulb shelf life.